Appeals court halts Trump special master appointment in Mar-a-Lago case

 “Either approach would be a reordering of our case law limiting the federal courts’ involvement in criminal investigations.”

-The ruling paves the way for the release of some 22,000 pages of government documents stored at Trump’s Florida home to Department of Justice (DOJ) investigators, potentially speeding any eventual prosecutions from a case assigned to a newly appointed special counsel.
+The ruling paves the way for the release of some 22,000 pages of government documents stored at Trump’s Florida home to Justice Department investigators, potentially speeding any eventual prosecutions from a case assigned to a newly appointed special counsel.

 It’s also a major loss for Trump, who sought to challenge the approval of a warrant to search his home.
 In the warrant affidavit, the government said they had probable cause to believe the documents’ removal could violate the Espionage Act.

-The ruling, authored by two Trump appointees as well as a George W. Bush appointee, said the pleas by Trump’s attorneys to keep the special master process would represent “a dramatic and unwarranted” use of the court’s authority.
+The ruling, authored by two Trump appointees as well as an appointee of former President George W. Bush, said the pleas by Trump’s attorneys to keep the special master process would represent “a dramatic and unwarranted” use of the court’s authority.

 Trump’s attorneys failed to meet multiple tests required to show that the government abused its authority by searching his home.
 The court rejected the former president’s claims to the documents as he argues they could be protected by personal or executive privilege.